cltl/KafNafParserPy/README.md

 Description
 ----------
 Parser for KAF or  NAF files in python.
+The documentation for all methods and API of this parser can be found at http://kyoto.let.vu.nl/~izquierdo/api/KafNafParserPy

 Installation
 -----------